-If you have limited amount of storage space, minimise the amount of app data you backup.
+If you have limited amount of storage space, minimize the amount of app data you backup.
 Here is how:

 There is a simpler way to backup your apps using iTunes:

 If you have been a loyal iPhone user, you will probably have a tonne of iTunes backup files on your computer.
 Delete them.
-It is to avoid confusion and it will make your computer give a sigh of relief.
+It is to avoid confusion and it will make your computer sigh relief.

 If you are using a Windows computer, your iTunes backup file will be here: Users(username)/AppData/Roaming/Apple Computer/MobileSync/Backup.